rsreds/git-good/02-more-rebase.md

 >
 >```bash
 >git add world.cpp world.hpp main.cpp
->git commit -m "Add initial implementation of World
+>git commit -m "Add initial implementation of World"
 >```
 >
 >We are now ready to finish the rebase: